MicroEJ/docs/SDK6UserGuide/heapAnalyzer.rst

 Heap Dumper
 -----------

-The Heap Dumper generates heap files either :
+The Heap Dumper generates ``.heap`` files.
+There are two implementations:
-- directly from the Java heap on simulator
+- the one integrated to the Simulator: it directly dumps ``.heap`` files from the Java heap.
-- from .hex files that must be manually retrieved from the device.
+- the Heap Dumper tool: it generates ``.heap`` files from ``.hex`` files that must be manually retrieved from the device.

-The heap dump should be performed after a call to ``System.gc()`` to exclude discardable objects.
+The heap dump should be performed after a call to `System.gc()`_ to exclude discardable objects.

 Simulator
 ^^^^^^^^^